 Moravian Karst (Brno)

-One of the biggest karst massifs in Europe is located in the Czech Republic and is called Moravian.
-Its length is about 25 kilometres, along which, over millions of years, have formed more than a thousand caves of different shapes and sizes.
+One of the most extensive karst massifs in Europe is located in the Czech Republic and is called Moravian.
+Its length is about 25 kilometres, along which, over millions of years, have formed over a thousand caves of different shapes and sizes.

-In the caves, there are many representatives of fauna, namely about 20 species of bats, with some unexplored.
+There are many representatives of fauna in the caves, namely about 20 species of bats, some of which are unexplored.

 Hluboka nad Vltavou Castle

-Once you are near Hluboka nad Vltavou Castle, it’s hard to believe you’re in the Czech Republic and not England.
-There is an explanation because in the 19 century, by order of Duchess Eleanor Schwarzenberg, the then owner, it was rebuilt in the manner of Windsor Castle—the residence of British monarchs.
+Once you are near Hluboka nad Vltavou Castle, it’s hard to believe you’re in the Czech Republic, not England.
+There is an explanation because in the 19th century, Duchess Eleanor Schwarzenberg, the then-owner, rebuilt it like Windsor Castle—the residence of British monarchs.

-Because of that, it is often called the “Czech Windsor”, and among architectural elements, there are indeed significant similarities.
+Because of that, it is often called the “Czech Windsor”, and there are significant similarities among architectural elements.

-However, Hluboka nad Vltavou existed in the 13th century and was a typical medieval castle designed primarily to defend the nearby settlements and was then called the Fraunberg.
+However, Hluboka nad Vltavou existed in the 13th century and was a typical medieval castle designed primarily to defend the nearby settlements.
+It was then called the Fraunberg.
 The current castle ensemble has 140 rooms, 11 towers, two courtyards, stables, a conservatory, and a park, also inspired by 19th-century English fashion.

 Queen Anne’s Summer Palace (Prague)

-One of the first Renaissance buildings in Bohemia was the summer palace in the Royal Garden near Prague Castle.
-It was ordered as a gift by Emperor Ferdinand I for his wife, Anna Jagiellonka.
+One of the first Renaissance buildings in Bohemia was the Summer Palace in the Royal Garden near Prague Castle.
+Emperor Ferdinand I ordered it as a gift for his wife, Anna Jagiellonka.

-For the building of the palace, distinguished architects from Italy were invited, but it is impossible to attribute the authorship of the palace to just one person, as it took a long time to build, and the plans were constantly changing, as well as the architects.
+Distinguished architects from Italy were invited to build the palace, but it is impossible to attribute its authorship to just one person.
+It took a long time to build, and the plans and architects constantly changed.

-The construction lasted 25 years, and in 1563 the palace appeared in all its glory, but the queen had long since passed away.
+Construction lasted 25 years, and in 1563, the palace appeared in all its glory, but the queen had long since passed away.

 Later, it changed hands, and Emperor Rudolph II placed the Kunstkammer here.
 Nowadays, however, Queen Anne’s Palace hosts more pleasant exhibitions, in which you can often see paintings by eminent artists.